octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-To set the storage engine for a table, set the `engine` property on the schema builder:
+To set the storage engine for a table, set the `engine` property on the schema builder.

 ```php
 Schema::create('users', function ($table) {